Taoiseach claims return to direct rule not possible for Northern Ireland

 His calls were also echoed by Sinn Fein President Mary Lou McDonald, who first made her claim on Friday last week.The Taoiseach said if the institutions are not reformed in time the British Irish Intergovernmental Conference “kicks in”.“The Good Friday Agreement provides for meetings of that in respect of close consultation with the Irish government in terms of matters pertaining to Northern Ireland,” he said.He added: “In the event that there is a sustained period with no functioning of the Northern Ireland executive body assembly, there cannot be a return to the direct rule arrangements of the past.“And the Government will fully pursue its consultative role under the Good Friday Agreement, that is the position that we will exhaust every possibility within that framework if there is a sustained period of absence of the executive or the assembly.”He also reiterated his plea for the DUP to facilitate the restoration of the Northern Ireland institutions.“I made it clear to the DUP that they should come back into the assembly, facilitate the restoration of the assembly and the executive.
 It is a denial of democracy not to do so,” he told the Dail parliament.“I’ve been very consistent since the election that the results of the election should be vindicated.
 The people have voted and the results should be reflected in the composition of the executive.”

-Meanwhile, newly reappointed Northern Ireland Secretary Chris Heaton-Harris has reiterated his vow to call an Assembly election if a powersharing executive is not formed at Stormont.
+Meanwhile, newly reappointed Northern Ireland Secretary Chris Heaton-Harris has reiterated his vow to call an Assembly election if a powersharing executive is not formed at Stormont by Friday